Skip to main content

 By submitting this form, I agree to be contacted via email, phone, or text to learn more about the programs at Merrimack College.

-As part of your program, you complete a self-designed capstone project — an original research project that can be practice- or policy-focused.
-You choose an area of interest related to your career goals, and focus on creating change in education.
+Students choose an area of interest related to their career goals and focus on creating change in education.

 Core Courses